TL;DR

 Can arthritis flare up suddenly in dogs?

 Yes.
 A dog arthritis flare up can seem sudden, especially after rough play, long walks, slipping, cold weather, or too much activity.
 Sudden severe limping, collapse, or weakness is more serious and should not be treated like a mild flare-up.
+It’s common for owners to notice their dog arthritis suddenly worse after a single active day, even when nothing seems different at first.

 Should dogs with arthritis still go for walks?